newrelic/demo-deployer/documentation/tutorials/AcmeTelcoLite/prereqs.md

 # Getting started

-Before you begin this story, complete [Step 0](../../README.md#step-0---install-pre-reqs--create-configs).
+Before you begin, complete the [Getting Started](../README.md#getting-started) guide.

 When you've finished, you'll have: